Nixxs/cora/README.md

     - need an open source model that will support function calling well

 ### Road Map (Active Skills):
+- connect cora to bard/bing so that calls to the internet can be made when cora can't answer.
+    - Currently these both don't have an offical api.
 - Report daily outlook calendar schedule
 - Make the weather function call actually work
 - Report latest most relevant news for a given location